-- Facebook also wants users to share information because the more they share, the easier it is for marketers to advertise to their target markets and the more money Facebook can make as a result.
+- Facebook also wants users to share information because the more they share, the easier it is for marketers to advertise to their target markets and the more money Facebook makes through its ad platform.

-Facebook continues to search for the right balance and the right way to give users control.
+Facebook will probably always struggle to search for the right balance and the right way to give users control.
 That being said, Facebook’s privacy settings are not even an issue when it comes to creating a Facebook page similar to what the family from Brian’s workshop created.
 The reason, ironically, is that you don’t want to limit who can see your information.
-To understand this statement you need to know that Facebook offers two types of accounts: personal “Profile” accounts and more business-oriented “Page” accounts.
+To understand this statement, you need to know that Facebook offers two types of accounts: personal “Profile” accounts and more business-oriented “Page” accounts.